You can set some parameters which apply to the whole selected bay(s).

 · Solid makes the back panel a plain surface.
 This means pegged products can be placed and moved freely on the back panel with no constraints.
 (Default value for new bays)

 · Pegboard turns the back panel into a pegboard.
 Pegged products will snap to the position of the peg holes on the back panel.
 By default, products are centered horizontally with the top edge aligned vertically to the peg hole.
-It is however possible to offset the product from the peg hole in the database or under Item Info.
+It is however possible to offset the product from the peg hole in the or under .

 · Slatwall makes pegged products snap to the slats vertically, but still to be positioned freely horizontally.